Go API Reference v4.8.3¶

 type ChunkMetadata struct {

-ByteStart int // UTF-8 byte offset (inclusive)
+ByteEnd uint64 // UTF-8 byte offset (exclusive)

-ByteEnd int // UTF-8 byte offset (exclusive)
+ByteStart uint64 // UTF-8 byte offset (inclusive)

 CharCount int // Number of characters in chunk

-TotalChunks int // Total number of chunks
+TotalChunks uint64 // Total number of chunks in document

 }